ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 Allowing applications to interact with messages is backwards-compatible with existings protocols and APIs, as it does not change the wire format of any protocol.
 Instead, it gives the protocol stack additional information to allow it to make better use of modern transport services, while simplifying the application's role in parsing data.

+For request/response protocols like HTTP, that can be operated using several transport connections between equivalent endpoints or via multi-streaming connections the Transport Services API supports Connection Pools.
+These connection pools hide the connection management and provide a messages-only API that enables per-message endpoint and path selection.

 ## Flexibile Implementation

 Sockets, for protocols like TCP, are generally limited to connecting to a single address over a single interface.
 They also present a single stream to the application.
 Software layers built upon sockets often propagate this limitation of a single-address single-stream model.
 The Transport Services architecture is designed to handle multiple candidate endpoints, protocols, and paths; and support multipath and multistreaming protocols.